Morwenn/cpp-sort/docs/Writing-a-bubble_sorter.md

 }
 ```

+Though [`sorter_facade`][sorter-facade] already automatically transforms all comparison functions passed to a sorter with `as_function`, and gives the result to the *sorter implementation*, making manual handling of it harmless but ultimately useless.

 ## Using `bubble_sorter` with forward iterators

 In its current state, `bubble_sort` isn't usable with forward iterators because of the `last--` operation, which requires bidirectional iterators.
 In order to drop this backwards iteration without performing lots of extra useless operations, we can use the following technique: we know that when bubble sort traverses the collection for the *nth* time, it is supposed to perform *size - n* comparisons (the last *n* elements are already in order).
 While decrementing a forward iterator isn't possible, we can still compute the size of the collection to sort then decrement it and perform the correct number of comparisons: